ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 ### Practical application: for authors

 Authors who do not use generative AI tools will submit as always, with no extra requirements.
-Those who use such tools, though, will be asked to describe their use, and to affirm that all generated material has been carefully reviewed by the authors.
+Those who do use such tools will be asked to describe their use, and to affirm that all generated material has been carefully reviewed by the authors.
 We want these descriptions to help reviewers and editors to understand how they can best review code and provide useful feedback.

 Our submission template will now have a required section for this, and the [Guide for Authors](https://devguide.ropensci.org/softwarereview_author.html) will have additional guidance.